sdattri/MIDAS_Spec_V1/appendix-a.md

 * **AltRateName2** _optional_ A second alternative name for the rate
 * **SignupCloseDate** _optional_ The last day a customer may sign up for the rate
 * **RatePlan_Url** _optional_ A valid URL that directs to the utility webpage describing the rate plan
-* **RateType** _optional_ The applicable rate type.
-Must be one of those in the RateType lookup table
+* **RateType** _optional_ The applicable rate type; must be one of those in the RateType lookup table
-* **Sector** _optional_ The sector that the rate applies to.
-Must be one of those in the Sector lookup table
+* **Sector** _optional_ The sector that the rate applies to; must be one of those in the Sector lookup table
-* **EndUse** _optional_ The end use that the rate applies to.
-Must be one of those in the EndUse lookup table
+* **EndUse** _optional_ The end use that the rate applies to; must be one of those in the EndUse lookup table
 * **API_Url** _optional_ A valid uniform resource locator (URL) that specifies the API that provides the values

 ### POST Rate Information

 _This function is available to authorized LSE accounts only._ <br>
-Populating the RateInfo and Value tables requires a call to the ValueData endpoint using the XML schema (see section 3).
+Populating the RateInfo and Value tables requires a call to the ValueData endpoint.
+Upload data may be encoded in XML or JSON.
 Acceptable data entries are catalogued in supporting MIDAS lookup tables listed in the Appendix.
-Each time rate data is uploaded to MIDAS, the previously uploaded rates under that Distribution or Energy Company are deleted from the Value table and only the newly uploaded values will be available to users.
 At the time the rate data is uploaded, it is also added to the HistoricalData table.
-See [Archiving Data to HistoricalData](#archived-data-in-the-historicaldata-table) above for more information.
-Please note, each RIN may only store a total of 50,000 values in the Value table.
+For mor information, see [Archiving Data to HistoricalData](README.md#archived-data-in-the-historicaldata-table) in the main documentation.
+Each RIN may only store a total of 50,000 values in the Value table.

 **Endpoint:** `/ValueData`